-At Ardington Archives LLP we understand that the intricacies of document storage, and its associated services, can be daunting.
-Below is a list of Document Storage FAQ’s designed to help answer any immediate queries.
+At Ardington Archives LLP we understand that the complexities of document storage, and the associated services, can be daunting.
+Below is a list of frequently asked questions relating to document storage, designed to help answer any immediate queries.
 Should you have a question not listed here, please feel free to contact us directly.

-Key benefits of archiving off-site include protecting valuable business assets, managing risk and addressing information protection issues, responding to a lack of office space for other usage, and to distinguish between the operational records kept on-site and the historical archive held in store.
+Key benefits of storing documents off-site include protecting valuable business assets, managing risk and addressing information protection issues, responding to a lack of office space for other usage, and allowing for a distinction between operational records kept on-site and historical archive held in store.
 Why Archive? gives further details on how document storage can save you time and money.

 Each part of our service is individually costed, meaning that on a monthly basis we charge for:

 - Sale of flatpack archive boxes